AdamModus/offline-todo-list/README.md

 * Install node
 * cd node_server
 * npm install
-* node serve (by default running on port 8888, you can specify the port with -p or -port)
+* node server.js (by default running on port 8888, you can specify the port with -p or -port)